As far as I know, nothing is as inevitably constant as death.

 Many of us think not.
 But as far as I know, we have very little physical evidence to support a life after death scenario.
 We only have a few eyewitness accounts of Jesus written down on ancient paper.
 We have to put a lot of physical weight on that paper to maintain our hope for a physical life after death.

-As far as I know, Jesus Christ is the only human that has ever had a physical, on this earth, living presence after death.
+As far as I know, Jesus Christ and Lazarus are the only humans that have ever had a physical, on this earth, living presence after death.
 Honestly, that’s not a whole lot of physical to go on.
-He, as far as I know, only appeared for a very short time way back when his physical earthly friends were still alive.

 What comprises the most weight for an afterlife… is faith.
-Faith that Jesus’s resurrection account is truth.
-And that we can follow Him if we believe and act on that faith… “Act” being the key.
+Faith that Jesus’s resurrection and Lazarus’s raising from dead account is truth.

 As far as I know, dead folks that I’ve loved are helping me through this life.
 Angels if you will.
 Bent on helping others.
 It’s just a feeling I get when I think about them.
 Purely spiritual.
 Purely faith.
 Purely love.